WJHO

-WJHO is a radio station airing a classic rock format, licensed to Alexander City, Alabama, broadcasting on 89.7 MHz FM.
+WJHO is a radio station airing a Contemporary Christian format, licensed to Alexander City, Alabama, broadcasting on 89.7 FM.
 The station is owned by Lee Perryman's Radioalabama Inc.

 In January 2022 WJHO changed their format from Christian rock/rap to classic rock, branded as "89.7 The Classic".

+In 2024 WJHO changed their format to contemporary Christian, branded as "The Inspiration Station".